nsmoker/stg-demo-scene-1/README.md

 This was pretty much a "for-fun" project when I did it, and some features we would need to make a game are missing, including:

 * Sophisticated Enemy AI (by far the biggest thing missing).
-* Skill checks in dialogue.
-* Global "Conditions" triggered from dialogue.
 * Saves

 ## Other Technical Considerations